 Types of cancer vaccines

-These vaccines are made from special proteins (antigens) in cancer cells.
+These vaccines are made from special proteins in cancer cells.
+Or from small pieces of protein (peptides).
 They aim to stimulate your immune system to attack the cancer.
 Scientists have worked out the genetic codes of many cancer cell proteins, so they can make them in the lab in large quantities.

 Whole cell vaccines